 Alternatively, you plan your expenses such that within the first decade of your professional career as a doctor, you limit them to the essentials such that your pocket gives you the cushion of refunding the debt first.

-As you keep your expenses to a minimum and start minimizing the amount you owe to your medical school, you will automatically start feeling mentally relaxed and will be able to continue living the life you want in no time.
+As you keep your expenses to a minimum and start minimizing the amount you owe to your medical school, you will automatically start feeling mentally relaxed.
+You will be able to continue living the life you want in no time.

-Another friend of mine, who is an orthopedic surgeon as well as a successful investor, chose to take a different route for his medical school loan reimbursement.
+Another friend of mine, an orthopedic surgeon and a successful investor, chose to take a different route for his medical school loan reimbursement.

 With every bit of excessive cash he would gain in his professional career, he used a small amount for refunding part of his loan and invested a substantial chunk of it in a real estate project.

-This method proved to be extremely beneficial for my friend as he did not have to put an end to any of his existing expenditures and his loaned amount also kept getting smaller and smaller with every passing year.
+This method proved to be extremely beneficial for my friend as he did not have to end any of his existing expenditures, and his loaned amount also kept getting smaller and smaller with every passing year.

-An important thing to consider about this method of loan repayment is that it requires a substantial amount of money at the start of your reimbursement venture.
+An important thing to consider about this loan repayment method is that it requires a substantial amount of money at the start of your reimbursement venture.

 While my friend chose this method and pursued it until it bore the desired outcomes, this reimbursement policy might not work well for all medical school graduates aspiring to repay their loans.

-Considering these factors, I can confidently comment that this method is useful but also involves a lot of risks.
+Considering these factors, I can confidently comment that this method is useful band involves many risks.
 But for those fresh medical school graduates looking forward to opting for this method, you must be careful of the chances involved and should always keep an eye out for low-risk and fixed-income investment opportunities.